adr/vscode-adr-manager/docs/evaluation/material-during-study/tasks/with-extension/it-meeting-summary.md

 In this day and age, information is the most valuable resource a business can have.
 How can we generate insights from raw data that will be beneficial for supporting business decisions?

-**Considerations to keep in mind**: Even small competitive advantages play a big role as the market is already very saturated.

 ## Options